Daniele Lazzari

 Daniele Lazzari (born 3 December 1997) is an Italian footballer who plays as a goalkeeper for club Viterbese.

 Club career

 Lazzari played at Lazio youth levels, loaned to different low-tier teams.
-He made his professional debut in the Lega Pro in Racing Roma, on 13 November 2016 against Piacenza, coming as a substitute of Luca Savelloni in the half-time.
+He made his professional debut in the Lega Pro in Racing Roma, on 13 November 2016 against Piacenza, coming as a substitute for Luca Savelloni at half-time.
 This was his last match in the 2016–17 third league.
 In the summer of 2018, Serie B side Salernitana signed him for an undisclosed fee.

 On 25 July 2019, he signed with Rieti.

 On 26 February 2020, he returned to Salernitana until the end of the 2019–20 season.

 On 19 September 2020, he joined Juve Stabia.
 On 27 January 2022, his contract was terminated by mutual consent.

 On 17 February 2023, Lazzari signed with Viterbese.